-MMT Chat: New Quick Response Shield Design Was a Labor of Purpose for This Wisconsin Mold Builder
+MMT Chats: New Quick Response Shield Design Was a Labor of Purpose for This Wisconsin Mold Builder

 Stellar Mold teamed up with another local Wisconsin company (Spartek Inc.) to be a part of the fight against COVID-19 and both worked to design and manufacture a new quick response face shield.